WellingtonCimentoOficial/SmartLampController/README.md

 In this image we have the main menu that appears right when we run the script.
 We have 4 options that we can choose, in option 1 and 2 we can turn the device on and off using the option number or by typing the option.
 Next we have options 3 and 4, so option 3 to change the brightness of the lamp and option 4 to choose a predefined color for the device.
 In addition to the options mentioned, we have one last option which is the option to close the script using 00 or by typing exit.

-  In addition to using the option numbers in the menu, we can type what we want to do as: ON, OFF, BRILHO e CORES.
+  In addition to using the option numbers in the menu, we can type what we want to do as: ON, OFF, BRIGHTNESS, SATURATION, TEMPERATURE e COLORS.

 ![SmartLampController1](https://user-images.githubusercontent.com/77591040/105621837-85981880-5dea-11eb-94ea-9a092e6e68ba.PNG)